Land Access Policies and Programs - FIC

 Beginning Farmer Tax Credits

-Beginning Farmer Tax Credits (BFTC) create financial incentives for landowners who make land available to beginning farmers or ranchers.
+Beginning Farmer Tax Credits (BFTC) offer agricultural asset owners a state income tax credit if they lease land, equipment, livestock and/or buildings to beginning farmers.
 Details vary from state to state, but typically a landowner will receive a personal property tax exemption or a tax credit in exchange for making land or equipment available to a beginning producer.
 As of September 2023, six states Iowa, Kentucky, Minnesota, Nebraska, Ohio, and Pennsylvania have implemented BFTC programs.

 Buy-Protect-Sell Programs

-Buy-Protect-Sell (BPS), also known as Preemptive Purchase Right, is a successful strategy used by some public agencies and land trusts to protect land and facilitate its transfer to a beginning farmer or rancher.
-A public agency or land trust will work with partners to place an easement on the property and then sell the protected property to a farmer or rancher at its agricultural value.
+Buy-Protect-Sell (BPS), also known as Preemptive Purchase Right, is a strategy used by some public agencies and land trusts to protect land and facilitate its transfer to a beginning farmer or rancher.
+A public agency or land trust will work with partners to purchase land in fee, place an easement on it, and then sell the protected property to a farmer or rancher.

 Down Payment Assistance Programs

-A new and rare approach to land access, down payment assistance programs provide direct financial support to beginning farmers and ranchers to purchase land.
+A new and rare approach to land access, down payment assistance programs, provides direct financial support to beginning farmers and ranchers to purchase land.

-In 2023, the Minnesota Department of Agriculture (MDA) opened the down payment assistance grant which offers up to $15,000 to qualified farmers purchasing their first farm.
+The Minnesota Department of Agriculture (MDA) has a down payment assistance grant which offers up to $15,000 to qualified farmers purchasing their first farm.
 The program is administered by the MDA’s Rural Finance Authority (RFA).
-In fiscal year 2024, one million dollars is approved to go to farmers earning less than $250,000 in gross agricultural sales.

-Land link programs, also known as Farm Link, are designed to make connections between landowners and land seekers.
+Farm link programs, also known as land link programs, are designed to make connections between landowners and land seekers.
 While programs vary from state to state, they typically involve a website or listing service, for landowners and land seekers to advertise land they have or land they are looking for.
 Some programs employ staff to help facilitate connections, others make contact information available for owners and seekers to connect online.
 Some operate in partnership with private or non-profit organizations.

 Option to Purchase at Agricultural Value

-Option to Purchase at Agricultural Value (OPAV) is a voluntary legal agreement that requires that land conserved through a farmland conservation easement program is sold at a price that reflects its agricultural value, rather than a price influenced by non-farming market demand.
-An OPAV may be placed when a landowner sells or donates land to a trust or government agency.
+An Option to Purchase at Agricultural Value (OPAV) is a voluntary legal agreement between a landowner and an entity—either a land trust or public farmland protection program—that allows the entity to purchase the land when it is offered for sale in the future and requires that land be sold at a price that reflects its agricultural value, rather than a price influenced by non-farming market demand.
+This agreement is often contained within an agricultural conservation easement.
 While not entirely effective for affordability when used alone, OPAVs are successful in keeping land at agricultural value.

 Purchase of Agricultural Conservation Easement Programs